 Purchasers in July 2012 Private Placement.
-In connection with the July 2012 Private Placement, we entered into a registration rights agreement with each of the Selling Shareholders (the "Registration Rights Agreement").
-The Registration Rights Agreement requires us to file a registration statement (the "Registration Statement") with the Securities and Exchange Commission (the "SEC") within forty-five (45) days of the closing date of the July 2012 Private Placement (the "Filing Date") for the resale by the Selling Shareholders of all of the Common Shares acquired in the July 2012 Private Placement and all shares of Common Stock issuable upon any stock split, dividend or other distribution, recapitalization or similar event with respect thereto (the "Registrable Securities").
-We agreed to use our commercially reasonable efforts to cause the Registration Statement to be declared effective by the SEC no later than ninety (90) days after the closing date of the July 2012 Private Placement (the "Effectiveness Date") subject to certain adjustments.
-Upon the occurrence of certain events (each an "Event"), including, but not limited to, that the Registration Statement is not filed prior to the Filing Date, we will be required to pay liquidated damages to each of the Selling Shareholders equal to 1.5% of the aggregate purchase price paid by such Selling Shareholders for the Registrable Securities upon the date of the Event and then monthly thereafter until the earlier of: (i) the Event is cured, or (ii) the registrable shares are eligible for resale under Rule 144 without manner of sale or volume limitations.
-In no event shall the aggregate amount of liquidated damages payable to each of the Selling Shareholders exceed in the aggregate 10% of the aggregate purchase price paid by such Selling Shareholders for the Registrable Securities.
+In connection with the Offering, the Company also entered into a registration rights agreement with the Purchasers (the "Registration Rights Agreement").
+The Registration Rights Agreement required that the Company file a registration statement (the "Initial Registration Statement") with the Securities and Exchange Commission (the "SEC") within forty-five (45) days of the closing date of the Offering (the "Filing Date") for the resale by the Purchasers of all of the Common Shares and all shares of Common Stock issuable upon any stock split, dividend or other distribution, recapitalization or similar event with respect thereto (the "Registrable Securities").
+On August 31, 2012, the Company filed Form S-1 Registration Statement with the SEC.
+On September 21, 2012 the Company filed Amendment No. 1 to Form S-1 Registration Statement with the SEC.
+On September 26, 2012 the Registration Statement was declared effective by the SEC.
+Upon the occurrence of certain events (each an "Event"), including, but not limited to, that the Initial Registration Statement is not filed prior to the Filing Date, the Company will be required to pay liquidated damages to each of the Purchasers equal to 1.5% of the aggregate purchase price paid by such Purchaser for the Registrable Securities upon the date of the Event and then monthly thereafter until the earlier of: (i) the Event is cured, or (ii) the registrable shares are eligible for resale under Rule 144 without manner of sale or volume limitations.
+In no event shall the aggregate amount of liquidated damages payable to each of the Purchasers exceed in the aggregate 10% of the aggregate purchase price paid by such Purchaser for the Registrable Securities.